 Applicable Nasdaq rules require a majority of a listed company's board of directors to be comprised of independent directors.
 In addition, the Nasdaq rules require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and corporate governance committees be independent under the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act, and compensation committee members must also satisfy the independence criteria set forth in Rule 10C-1 under the Exchange Act.
 Under applicable Nasdaq rules, a director will only qualify as an "independent director" if, in the opinion of the listed company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-In order to be considered independent for purposes of Rule 10A-3, a member of an audit committee of a listed company or any of its subsidiaries or other compensatory fee from the listed company or any of its subsidiaries or otherwise be an affiliated person of the listed company or any of its subsidiaries.
-In order to be considered independent for purposes of Rule 10C-1, the board of must consider, for each member of a compensation committee of a listed company or any of its subsidiaries.
-In order to be considered independent for purposes of Rule 10C-1, the director has a relationship to such company which is material to that director's ability to be independent for management in connection with the duties of a compensation committee of a listed company or any of its subsidiaries or other satisfy the specifically relevant to determining whether a director has a relationship to such company which is material to that director's ability to be independent from management in connection with the duties of a compensation committee member, including, but not limited to: (1) the source of
+In order to be considered independent for purposes of Rule 10A-3, a member of an audit committee, accept, directly or indirectly, any consulting, advisory, or other compensatory fee from the listed company or any of its subsidiaries or otherwise be an affiliated person of the listed company or any of its subsidiaries.
+In order to be considered independent for purposes of Rule 10C-1, the board must consider, for each member of a compensation committee of a listed company, all factors specifically relevant to determining whether a director has a relationship to such company which is material to that director's ability to be independent from management in connection with the duties of a compensation committee member, including, but not limited to: (1) the source of compensation of the director, including any consulting, advisory or other compensatory fee paid by such company to the director; and (2) whether the director is affiliated with the company or any of its subsidiaries or affiliates.

-In April 2022, our board of directors undertook its annual review of the independence of each director.
+In April 2023, our board of directors undertook its annual review of the independence of each director.
 Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that each of our directors, with the exception of Mr. Mattessich, is an "independent director" as defined under applicable Nasdaq rules, including, in the case of all the members of our audit committee, the independence criteria set forth in Rule 10A-3 under the Exchange Act, and in the case of all the members of our compensation committee, the independence criteria set forth in Rule 10C-1 under the Exchange Act.
-In making such determination, our board of directors considered the relationships that each such non-employee director has with Ocular Therapeutix, including each of the transactions described below in "-Board Policies-Related Person Transactions," and all other facts and circumstances that our board of directors.
+Additionally, our board of directors also previously made a similar determination that Bruce Peacock, a former director who served during part of the year ended December 31, 2022, was independent.
+In making such determinations, our board of directors considered the relationships that each such non-employee director has with Ocular Therapeutix, including each of the transactions described below in "-Board Policies-Related Person Transactions," and all other facts and circumstances that our board of directors deemed relevant in determining his or her independence, including the beneficial ownership of our capital stock by each non-employee director.
 Mr. Mattessich is not an independent director under these rules because he is our President and Chief Executive Officer.
 There are no family relationships among any of our directors or executive officers.